symPACK/symPACK/README.md

 - `-DENABLE_THREADS` to enable multithreading (`ON|OFF`). `UPCXX_THREADMODE=par` is required during cmake configuration. **SymPACK** implements its own multithreading and as such should be linked with **sequential** BLAS/LAPACK libraries.

+- `-DENABLE_CUDA` to enable CUDA mode.
+This allows certain sufficiently large computations to be offloaded to CUDA devices.

 # Running symPACK
 ---------------------------